 Most of the brainwave frequencies between wide awake and deep asleep are below 20hz which is below human hearing capacity.
-With special techniques you can embed these unaudible frequencies in an audible tone.
+With special techniques, you can embed these inaudible frequencies in an audible tone.
 These tones can then be used in a musical way as ‘brainwave-soundscape’.”

 Maybe you think we’re entering ‘new age’ territory here, but Kroos has a distinct meaning about that:

-“Most music with brainwaves available is with new agey keyboards and flutes that make my skin crawl.
-I first of all want to make something musically interesting.
-If the brainwaves have effect on you it is an added bonus.
+“Most music with brainwaves available is with new-agey keyboards and flutes that make my skin crawl.
+I, first of all, want to make something musically interesting.
+If the brainwaves have an effect on you it is an added bonus.
 If not, I hope the music itself is still rewarding and relaxing to listen to…”(

 (As a sidenote, not really related to Robert Kroos‘ piece: the 1977 (!)
 Pythagoron release claimed it could “get you high with sound”.
 Check this yourself in this archived edition of the Folio radio show from 2008).